spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

   - Enable network overlay on your Edge cluster.
 Network overlay can only be enabled during cluster creation.
 For more information about network overlay, refer to [Enable Overlay Network](../../networking/vxlan-overlay.md).

-- If you configure an [Agent Mode](../../../../deployment-modes/agent-mode/agent-mode.md) local cluster to use Network Time Protocol (NTP) servers, you must have `systemd-timesyncd` installed and enabled on your host.
+- If you configure a local [Agent Mode](../../../../deployment-modes/agent-mode/agent-mode.md) cluster to use Network Time Protocol (NTP) servers, you must have `systemd-timesyncd` installed and enabled on your host.

 ## Create Local Cluster